Jane Whorwood: Royalist Spy

 On 20 March 1648, the first escape attempt failed, when the king became stuck between iron window bars.
 A second attempt was planned, for which a hacksaw and nitric acid were smuggled in.
 However, on 20 April Jane advised Henry Firebrace to pretend in correspondence that the escape was being abandoned, because she suspected betrayal.

-Meanwhile, Jane chartered a ship in London and proceeded to Queenborough on the River Medway, intending to take the king to Holland.
+Meanwhile, Jane chartered a ship in London and proceeded to Queenborough on the river Medway, intending to take the king to Holland.
 Others would convey the king from Carisbrooke across the Solent and overland to Queenborough.

 Read more about Charles I at Carisbrooke